YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 Monitors can be expected to auto their way up to W8 or 9 with little resistance.
 Any further, though, and auto becomes almost impossible as enemies get more accurate, tougher and more powerful: the moment a BB opens up on them, they're already dead.

 #### ![BM](https://azurlane.koumakan.jp/w/images/b/bc/NelsonChibi.png "HMS Nelson") ![BM](https://azurlane.koumakan.jp/w/images/c/ca/RodneyChibi.png "HMS Erebus") - [HMS Nelson](https://azurlane.koumakan.jp/Nelson) [HMS Rodney](https://azurlane.koumakan.jp/Rodney)
+* Skill:
-* Skill: 40% chance to fire a special barrage when firing main gun.
+  * Upon firing the Main Gun, 40% chance to launch a [barrage](http://p7.qhimg.com/t01f60ecc8d39dd90a8.gif).
+    * The 44 NEEDLES deal 156 bdmg with 100/80/70 mods.
+Their damage is modified by 100% of the unit's FP.

 - Desc: "Newbie traps."
 >So you just started playing and found these two BBs.
 Their barrages fire lasers everywhere and melt mobs and they look pretty tough, so they've gotta be good, right?